 Values and Religion

 If you choose a school based on religion, the school’s values may be evident.
 But even if you are not choosing a religious school it will still be important to make sure the school’s values align with your own.
+Furthermore, there may be ways to incorporate your religious instruction into your child’s academic experience even if a school does not emphasize religion.
+For instance, you can look at vacation Bible school programs that offer an organized curriculum for teaching biblical values and concepts during breaks or vacations.
+One example may be the vacation bible school curriculum of Grow Curriculum, which offers a variety of free programs designed to engage and educate children in a fun and interactive way.
+These programs can serve as a supplement to your child’s regular education, allowing them to deepen their understanding of their faith and develop their moral compass.
 The school’s website is a good place to explore the school’s mission statement for example.

 It’s always beneficial to consider the school schedule.
 If the school day doesn’t begin and end at a convenient time, do they offer care before or after school?
 Seeking this information ahead of time will ensure a good match.